Warry/Elm-Surround/README.md

 ## Install

-At the moment, download those files into you Package/User directory:
+At the moment, download those files into your Package/User directory:

 - Add surrounded line.sublime-macro
 - Default.sublime-keymap